stlab/better-code/better-code/src/chapter-3-errors.md

 Similarly, `assert` can be useful for ensuring loop invariants are correct (see the algorithms chapter).
-When trying to track down a mysterious bug, temporarily adding as many assertions as possible in the problem area can be a useful technique for narrowing the scope of code you have to review.
+When trying to track down a mysterious bug, adding as many assertions as possible in the problem area can be a useful technique for narrowing the scope of code you have to review.

-Assertions are checked only in debug builds, compiling to nothing in release builds.
-This has the useful effect of allowing programmers to use `assert`s liberally without concern for slowing down release builds.
+Assertions are checked only in debug builds, compiling to nothing in release builds, thereby encouraging liberal use of `assert` without concern for slowing down release builds.

 ### Postcondition and Expensive Precondition Checks

-Checking postconditions is the role of unit tests, so in most cases we recommend leaving postcondition checks out of function bodies.
+Checking postconditions is the role of unit tests and can be compute-intensive, so in most cases we recommend leaving postcondition checks out of function bodies.
+However, if you can't be confident that unit tests cover enough cases, using `assert` for some postcondition checks in function bodies ensures there is no cost in release builds.

-However, if you can't be confident that unit tests cover enough cases, since postconditions are often expensive to check, it might make sense to use assertions to check them as a confidence-building measure.
+Similarly, a precondition that can only be checked with a significant cost to preformance could be checked with `assert`.
+Because—unlike most uses of `assert`—a precondition failure indicates a bug in the caller, it's important to distinguish these uses in the assertion

-Similarly, a precondition that can only be checked with a significant cost to preformance could be checked with `assert`, but because—unlike most uses of `assert`—a failure indicates a bug in the caller, it's important to distinguish these uses in the assertion message:
+message:

 ```
 assert(x.isSorted(), "Precondition failed: x is not sorted.")
 ```

-All that said, resist the temptation to skip a precondition check in release builds before measuring its effect on performance.
+That said, resist the temptation to skip a precondition check in release builds before measuring its effect on performance.
 The value of stopping the program before things go too far wrong is usually higher than the cost of any particular check.
 Certainly, any